 No referral is necessary for Skype appointments at this stage as no Medicare rebate is available.

 What will the first session be like?

 Many clients feel nervous or anxious in the lead up to the first appointment.
 These feelings are to be expected, especially if you have never seen any kind of counsellor or psychologist before.
-It's hard to know what to expect and the idea of talking to a stranger about your problems can seem a little odd!
+I know that the idea of talking to a stranger about your problems can seem a little daunting!

 Before your first appointment you will be asked to complete a form with your personal information, in much the same way as a new GP or any other health care worker would.
 This will be via email for Skype appointments.